Obifrankie/B9MG119/README.md

 ### What is cloud computing?

-Cloud computing is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.
-Large clouds often have functions distributed over multiple locations, each of which is a data center.
+Cloud Computing is the on-demand provisioning of IT resources (especially, data storage and computing power), without requirement of direct active management by the user.
+Large cloud providers such as AWS, GCP, etc. have their resources distributed over multiple locations, called as a data center.
 Cloud computing relies on sharing of resources to achieve coherence and typically uses a pay-as-you-go model, which can help in reducing capital expenses but may also lead to unexpected operating expenses for users.

 There are multiple cloud providers such as AWS, Microsoft Azure, GCP, etc. Organizations of every type, size, and industry are using the cloud for a wide variety of use cases, such as data backup, disaster recovery, email, virtual desktops, software development and testing, big data analytics, and customer-facing web applications.